oatItsaraphong/ChefTesting/InstallAndUse.md

 Can check by run in the client machine    Ex. --$ ohai It should return all the information in the JSON format

+###Specify the runlist
+This will allow the machine to get bootstrap and have the runlist in one go -r   add recipe to the bootstrap process
+ Ex. -r "recipe[<recipename>]"

+ knife boostrap ec2-12-12-12--12.computer1.amazonaws.com --sudo -x user -P pass -p 22 -N "nodenaem" -r "recipe[apt], recipe[apacheBase]"

 Step 7 Start Cookbook